Myroslava-Zuieva/depression-analysis/README.md

 	•	Size: 413769 rows, 16 columns
 	•	Key Fields:
 	•	Age: The age of the individual in years.
         •       Marital Status: The marital status of the individual.
         •       Education Level: The highest level of education attained by the individual.
 	•	Income: The annual income of the individual in USD.
 	•	Alcohol Consumption: The level of alcohol consumption.
 	•	Sleep Patterns: The quality of sleep.

 Tools and Technologies

-	•	SQL: Used for querying the dataset in BigQuery
+	•	SQL: Used for querying the dataset in BigQuery.
-	•	Python: For additional data cleaning, transformation and visualizations.
+	•	Python: For additional data transformation and visualizations.
-	•	Tableau: For creating visualizations and dashboards
+	•	Tableau: For creating visualizations and dashboards.
-	•	JupyterLab: To write and execute Python scripts
+	•	JupyterLab: To write and execute Python scripts.
-	•	GitHub: Repository for project code and documentation
+	•	GitHub: Repository for project code and documentation.

 Data Analysis Workflow